-Exploring Passive Survivability: Bracing for a Security Attack
+Exploring Passive Survivability: Bracing for a Cyber Attack

-Security attacks continue to be on the rise as threats like ransomware grow more mature and complex.
-Although preventing ransomware attacks may seem near impossible, there are tools and infrastructure best practices that make recovering from a cyberattack less painful.
+Security attacks continue to be on the rise as threats like ransomware grow more mature.
+Many enterprises find themselves unprepared for an attack, with more organizations opting to pay ransom than ever before.
+This is because recovering from an attack is often time-consuming and complex, and in many cases, the backups themselves are compromised.
+Although preventing ransomware attacks may seem near impossible, there are tools and infrastructure best practices that can help you build an effective ransomware remediation plan to ensure cyber resiliency.

-In a recent article with Infosecurity Magazine, Robert Rhame, Director of EMEA Product Marketing at Rubrik, explores the passive survivability model and how this framework can enable your team to bounce back from a successful attack.
+In an article with Infosecurity Magazine, Robert Rhame, Director of Market Intelligence at Rubrik, explores the passive survivability model and how this framework can enable your team to bounce back from a successful attack.
 Let’s take a quick look at this model and how, according to Rhame, it can prepare your team.

 A version of the below excerpted article originally appeared in Infosecurity Magazine.